EchoAlice/python-light-client/README.md

 # ethereum-cosmos-bridge
-Transfers value between the Ethereum and Cosmos blockchains
+Transfers value between the Ethereum and Cosmos blockchains.

+Work in progress!
+Currently developing an mvp light client